-Robert goes on to explain about how he and Margaret knew each other in third grade, and how she was tall, reserved or as he called it ‘dignified’ and was like all the rest of her class; wanting to be happy but also accepted by her peers.
+Robert explains how he and Margaret knew each other in third grade, and how she was tall, reserved or as he called it ‘dignified’ and was like all the rest of her class; wanting to be happy but also accepted by her peers.
 Robert also mentions that after she, Carl, and Alan went missing that something had changed.
 She was more reserved than she had been prior.
 She was more careful, quiet.
-Robert speculated that maybe Margaret remembered more than she lead on to others.
-Robert talks of their time spent in high school and how Margaret was not like the rest of the class; he stated that, “Her focus, I believe, was never on her own internal troubles, but remained fixed on the outside world.”
+Robert speculated that maybe Margaret remembered more than she let on to others.
+Robert talks of their time spent in high school and how Margaret was not like the rest of the class; he stated that “Her focus, I believe, was never on her own internal troubles, but remained fixed on the outside world.”
 He recalls one particular ‘date’ they went out on where they went to see Invaders from Mars and spent hours afterwards discussing life in the universe, or as Margaret put it, “life from other places” and questioning why they may be interested in visiting us.
 During college they lost touch, but Margaret ended up studying forestry at Washington State and had dreams of working for the U.S. Forest Service.
 She cared very deeply for the environment and preserving the earth and natural world.
-She believed that the demise of earth was not from nuclear war but man’s own mistreatment of the environment.
+She believed that Earth’s demise was not from nuclear war but man’s own mistreatment of the environment.
 Margaret applied to work for the Forest Service, but this being the early 60’s, women were mostly kept in the steno pool and not out and about amongst the trees in the field.
-She ended up getting a job at the town library.
-Which is where she met her future husband.
+She ended up getting a job at the town library, where she met her future husband.

 Marrying a Fireman, his name was Sam.

-They were engaged a year to the day of them meeting and of course there would not be a better spot to get engaged than “The Heart of the Forest”, right by Pearl Lakes near Glastonbury Grove.
+They were engaged a year to the day of their meeting, and of course, there would not be a better spot to get engaged than “The Heart of the Forest”, right by Pearl Lakes near Glastonbury Grove.
 How interesting that Margaret got engaged around where she was abducted as a child?
 Would this be a lucky coincidence or a devastating omen?
 What happened next would tend to fall on the latter.

-What Robert goes onto to say, is that it was a long time coming to defend Margaret’s honesty and truth.
-She had become the center of many theories and back talk, whispers and jokes.
-He believes that Margaret is a truth teller.
-Someone who has seen, done, and faced grief that many of us may never face and she has done so with such truth, personal truth, that she has discovered the purpose of life.
-It uncovered that not only can grief lead to madness, in Margaret’s case it has led to ultimate clarity.
-Your choice is whether to listen to those voices, be it inside your head, from another, or from a Douglas fir log.
+Robert goes on to say that it was a long time coming to defend Margaret’s honesty and truth.
+She had become the center of many theories and backtalk, whispers and jokes.
+He believes that Margaret is a truth-teller.
+Someone who has seen, done and faced grief that many of us may never face and she has done so with such truth, personal truth, that she has discovered the purpose of life.
+It uncovered that not only can grief lead to madness; in Margaret’s case, it has led to ultimate clarity.
+Your choice is whether to listen to those voices, be it inside your head, from another, or a Douglas fir log.
 Robert also says sharing Margaret’s story was long overdue and hopeful was a way to open others eyes.

 Robert Jacoby’s Service and The Log Lady Legacy

 The dark time Margaret eludes to be of course Laura’s death in Twin Peaks.
-Though, for ourselves the dark time could be a time where we lose our faith in ourselves, in another, in life itself.
-As Margaret mentions though, trust.
+Though, for ourselves, the dark time could be a time where we lose our faith in ourselves, in another, in life itself.
+As Margaret mentions, though, trust.
 Trust yourself, what you know to be your truth, since we will all come to know the unknown, eventually.
 I believe this to be Margaret “The Log Lady” Lanterman’s legacy.
 She was chosen when she was ‘taken’ as a child and bestowed with the gift of truth and premonition.
-I also believe she was blessed with the ability to ‘feel’ the earth, as she says the elemental.
-Hence why after the death of her mortal husband, she was given his spirit to continue their love within the log.
+I also believe she was blessed with the ability to ‘feel’ the Earth, as she says the elemental.
+Hence, after her mortal husband’s death, she was given his spirit to continue their love within the log.
 The energies and vibrations are easier to listen to within a totem.
 The log was that totem.
-As we all witnessed to in S3 of Twin Peaks, Margaret continues her truth until her death.
+As we all witnessed in S3 of Twin Peaks, Margaret continues her truth until her death.
 Her log has become golden and she ventured into the unknown with no fear.
 It is through her entire story, the story of her life, and how she lived.
-She did not run out of stories, she just ran out of time.
+She did not run out of stories; she just ran out of time.
 Now it’s someone else’s job.

 Pilot episode, 1.01, MacLachlan, K. ABC, 1990